Arc2D-Framework/Arc2D/src/display/components/README.txt

 Components should have a Class name in the form:
 UpperCase.
-Arc replaces the Upper cased letters with dashes "-", to build a w3c HTML5 tag representation in the form: class UpperCase       -->    <upper-case></upper-case>
+Arc relys on this UpperCase convention and builds a tag for use in HTML, example:

+class UpperCase       -->    <upper-case></upper-case>
 class ToggleButton    -->    <toggle-button></toggle-button>